frank26080115/OpenMV-Astrophotography-Gear/doc/Polar-Scope.md

-# OpenMV Polar-Scope

-Using OpenMV to assist in astrophotography!

-I made a Polar Scope using OpenMV
+A normal polar scope is used to polar-align star-tracking camera mounts and equatorial telescope mounts.
+A digital camera version that leverages computer vision algorithms can achieve much better accuracy, improving the quality of astro-photographs!

 ![](img/DSC01041_es.jpg)
 ![](img/DSC01048_es.jpg)
 ![](img/DSC01029_es.jpg)

-A normal polar scope is used to polar-align star-tracking camera mounts and equatorial telescope mounts.
-A digital camera version that leverages computer vision algorithms can achieve much better accuracy, improving the quality of astro-photographs!

  * Identifies Polaris, aka The North Star, and computes the position of the North Celestial Pole
  * Shows a crosshair on screen so the user can point it right at the North Celestial Pole